coderolls/coderolls-blog/_posts/java-programs/2023-11-15-anagram-strings.md

 import java.util.Arrays;

 /**
- * Java program to check if the two strings are anagram or not
+ * Java program to check if the two strings are anagrams or not
  * By coderolls.com
  */
 public class AnagramStrings {